yxlao/Open3D/src/Cuda/README.md

 - ~~**Update 11.11.2018**, migration is partly done.
 Raytracing still requires it for displaying in several demo files, but can be removed.~~
 - Additional dependencies include CUDA (of course) and OpenCV (for ORB feature extraction).
-We may also introduce CUDA feature extraction and matching later.
+We may also introduce CUDA feature extraction and matching later to get rid of OpenCV.
 - A lower CMake version may fail to find CUDA properly.
 I'm using 3.13.2.
 - Please be aware the compatibility issues between Eigen and CUDA (e.g. Eigen <= 3.3.5 has problem with CUDA >= 9.0).